 That was the last contact that I had with this scammer.
 Obviously the scammer realised that the jig was up and that I would not fall for this really idiotic fraud.
 But this particular scam relies on the fact that most people who are selling items for reasonably large sums of money are fairly desperate to make the sales and this can easily cloud their judgement.
 Gumtree and other on-line sales scammers rely on this desperation and they often manage to fool people into sending them money.
 The good news is that I did sell my amplifier for exactly what I asked for it.

-Literally all of the Internet scams rely on money transfer by Western Union or MoneyGram for the simple reason that these transfers are untraceable and irrevocable.
-Sending money with money transfer services is just like sending cash.
+Literally all of the Internet scams rely on irrevocable cash transfer by Western Union, MoneyGram, RIA and even Walmart and iTunes cards, for the simple reason that these transfers are untraceable and irrevocable.
+Sending money with cash transfer services or iTunes cards is just like mailing real cash in an envelope.
 Once the money is sent, it is gone and cannot be recovered for any reason, even if it was involved in a fraudulent transaction.
-Western Union and MoneyGram do not care if money is sent by stupid fools to scammers - it's none of their business.
+Cash transfer companies such as Western Union and MoneyGram do not care if money is sent by stupid fools to scammers - it's none of their business.

 This is essentially how the Nigerian Oil Scam and most other scams operate.
 Scammers promise extraordinary amounts of money to be transferred to the accounts of their targets or make large purchase orders, lead them on with fake ID documents to convince them of their bona fides, then allege that funds are ready to be transferred when a few minor fees are paid to various officials or to bribe certain people or as payment acceptance and tendering fees.

-Of course this is all complete fiction and it is always the fact that those alleged fees and bribes are always to be sent by Western Union or MoneyGram, never by traceable or reversible bank transfers.
+Of course this is all complete fiction and it is always the fact that those alleged fees and bribes are always to be sent by irrevocable cash transfer methods and never by traceable or reversible bank transfers or credit card payments.